For the return of Band of the Week, we take a look at the Hartsville HS Red Regime.

 Well, I personally thought that it wasn’t bad; it was [an] improvement, and that’s what I told everyone.
 Although some people expected higher than 8th, we still went out there and gave them a better show than last year.

-Hartsville also got 2nd place at Lower State, even when it took place inside a gym.
+Hartsville also got 2nd place at Upper State, even when it took place inside a gym.
 What did you guys do to prepare for this less-than-optimal performance?

 Well, In the days before, we assessed the situation.
 We made a plan, and we executed it.
 We set up in the gym that morning to practice and we made it happen, we made all of the adjustments we needed to go have a successful night